 When is a toy actually clean?
 Philosophical discussions of cleanliness aside, there are multiple ways to ensure your toys are ready for play--whether the play is solo, partnered, or multi-partnered.

 When cleaning your sex toys, there are two levels of hygiene to look at: surface cleaning and sterilizing.
 The type of cleaning and methods you use are highly dependent on the material of your toys and it is important to know what your toys are made of.
-Before we get into the cleaning methods, here is a gentle reminder that non-porous toys are the best option if you have chronic vaginitis, use toys anally, or share your toys with partners.
+Before we get into the cleaning methods, keep in mind that non-porous toys are the best option if you have chronic vaginitis, use toys anally, or share your toys with partners.
 Here’s why...and how.

 Clear all the Germs!!

 If your dishwasher has a sanitize setting, you can load your motorless toys in the top rack and run them without detergent or dishes.
-This is a sex utensil only load.
 It is still recommended that you do a hand washing before sanitizing in the dishwasher.